JOJ0/mpc1k-seq/README.md

 ## a more detailed usage example

-Show all 80 bpm SEQ files in current directory and search for the term "FunkBG" in the file:
+Show all .SEQ files in the current directory (.) that have 80 in the filename (-b "80" or --filter "80" and search for the term "FunkBG" in the file:

 ```
 seq.py -b "80" -s FunkBG .
 ```

-Usually this is useful if we would like to search and replace a wav files name in an audio track, but certainly also could use it to replace the name of an MPC "program file" (.pgm) somewhere in the (binary) seq file.
+Usually this is useful if we would like to search and replace a wav files name in an audio track, but certainly also could use it to replace the name of an MPC "program file" (.PGM) somewhere in the (binary) seq file.

-Another note: Actually the option -b "TERM" (or --bpm "TERM") is only a simple search for a string in the sequence files _filename_.
-I personally use to track my files bpm in the filename, that's why I called the option --bpm.

 The command's output is first showing us general meta data like the version of the sequence file, the number of bars and the bpm of the sequence.